testcontainers/testcontainers-java/docs/test_framework_integration/jqwik.md

 the annotation is present on your class, jqwik will find all fields annotated with `@Container`.
 If any of these fields is not `Startable`, the tests won't be run resulting in a failure.
 Shared containers are static fields which are started once before all properties and examples and stopped after all properties and examples.
 Restarted containers are instance fields which are started and stopped for every property or example.
+Restarted try-containers are instance fields with a true `restartPerTry` annotation value.
+They are started and stopped for every property- or example-try.

 jqwik starts shared containers before calling `@BeforeContainer` annotated methods and stops them after calling `@AfterContainer` annotated methods.
 Similar, restarted containers are started before calling `@BeforeProperty`and stopped after calling `@AfterProperty`.
+Finally, restarted try-containers are started before calling `@BeforeTry` and stopped after calling `@AfterTry`.

 <!--codeinclude-->
 [Redis Backed Cache Integration Test](../examples/jqwik/examples/src/test/java/quickstart/RedisBackedCacheIntTest.java) inside_block:withTestContainersAnnotation